developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 -----

 ## Obtain a License
-SimulScan Licenses are purchased through resellers of Zebra Technologies products.
-The section below explains the process for Licensing devices for SimulScan use.
+SimulScan Licenses are purchased directly from Zebra Technologies or through resellers of Zebra products.
+The section below explains the process for licensing devices for SimulScan use.

 ### I. Contact a Reseller
-The first step in obtaining a license is to engage with Zebra directly or with a Zebra reseller.
+The first step in obtaining a license is to engage with Zebra or a reseller.
 To get started, use one of the following Zebra resources:

 * **[Find a Zebra Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner.html) -** form for submitting an inquiry via the web
 * **[How to Select a Channel Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner/selecting-the-right-channel-partner.html) -** explains the types of partners that engage with Zebra and some of their technologies and specialties